A plug for web standards

 You need to find out what your web developer can do for you.
 Four areas are particularly important.

-• Can your developer design?
-Or, if you are using a designer, can they design for the web?
+- Can your developer design?
+Conversely, can your designer understand and code for the web?
 The web has its own logic and constraints.

-• Can your web company or person code according to web standards?
-Many people think that web design is just a matter of layout in a program like Dreamweaver.
+- Can your web company or person code according to web standards?
+Many people think that web design is just a matter of using a program to lay everything out.
 It’s not.
-And it’s certainly not constructing a site in Flash, which ignores your web browser and requires a second interface.
+And it’s certainly not constructing a site in Flash, which ignores your web browser and imposes a navigational system of its own.

 Which of these can I do for you?